-Most would agree they want to use their time in the most valuable way possible – whether that be taking some much-needed downtime, learning a new skill, or helping others.
+Most of us would agree that we want to use our time in the most valuable way possible – whether that be taking some much-needed downtime, learning a new skill, or helping others.

 With this in mind, we’ve put together a list of 12 rewarding ways to spend your time, which we hope will offer you some inspiration.

 1. Explore the art of gardening and growing plants

 Gardening and growing plants is a meaningful and fulfilling way to spend your time that not only makes your living space more aesthetically pleasing, but also has a lot of health benefits.

 As a meaningful activity, studies also show that gardening and growing plants can help to reduce stress, depression, and anxiety, and boost self-esteem.
 Plus, surrounding yourself with greenery is a great way to improve your living space, connect with nature, and boost your mood.

 If you want to get into gardening, but you’re unsure where to start, then you might want to check out the gardening section of our website.
 Here you’ll find information on everything from superfoods that you can grow from home to tools that can make gardening easier.
 We also have a range of gardening courses available through our site, with you can explore here.

 2. Start a blog about something you really care about